Utah's theatre for young audiences and young actors training program.

 Can I bring my own snacks to the show?

 No outside food is permitted.
-Purchasing treats at our concession stand helps the theatre pay for it’s staff and running costs.
+Purchasing treats at our concession stand or soda fountain helps the theatre pay for it’s staff and running costs.

 What should I do if my children are restless during the show?